FAQ

 Keep on top of your homework and reading assignments.
 Do the assigned readings beforehand.
 This will allow you to ask informed questions and participate in class discussions.
 If participation is a required portion of your grade, or just something the professor likes to encourage, they will absolutely notice if you’re making well-informed contributions.

 Most importantly, get to know your professor.
 Introduce yourself on the first day of class.
 Go to office hours.
-Repeat: Go to office hours.
 Go with a reason (this goes back to being respectful of his/her time), but the class should provide plenty of reasons.
 Ask for clarification on a confusing point from lecture.
 Ask for feedback/ways to improve on previous assignments.
 Ask for additional readings on something that really fascinated you.
 Ask about a student organization they advise.
-There’s no shortage of reasons to chat with your professor or GTF, which will make you stand out in a large class.
+There’s no shortage of reasons to chat with your professor or GE, which will make you stand out in a large class.

 Yes, there are several ways you can graduate with honors.